 - Visibility: approximately around 5 to 6 metres.
 Note: The visibility depends mainly on the conditions of the ocean and the weather.

 - Ideal for: All level divers, including the beginners.

 - Wet suit: Yes (5 mm thickness) advised.
 The Australian waters are a bit chilly.

 The marine life at Camp Cove Beach is not only abundant but also spectacular.
 The underwater world here is captivating, with numerous octopuses, Wobbegong sharks, and many tiny fishes.
 During my dive, I encountered two graceful octopuses, vibrant yellow snappers, majestic swordfish, and mesmerising cuttlefish, creating an unforgettable spectacle beneath the waves.

 Optimal diving conditions are experienced in the mornings, offering a less crowded environment and significantly improved visibility.

 Dive Centre and Cost

-NOTE: As mentioned, these two dives were part of my PADI Peak Buoyancy Specialty course.
+Important to highlight: The two dives recounted here were integral components of my PADI Peak Buoyancy Specialty course.

 - Dive Centre: Scuba Waterhouse/Geo Divers.